RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

 MATLAB
 ======

+**Requirements and Setup**

+The basic MATLAB installation already has everything you need to control your Red Pitaya.
+However, we recommend installing the *Signal Processing* and
+*Instrumentat control* toolboxes, which might come in handy.

+**Running code**

 #.
 Open MATLAB on your computer.
 #.
 In the MATLAB workspace, paste the code from the :ref:`blink <blink>` tutorial example.
 #.
-Replace the IP in the example with the IP of your Red Pitaya board.
+Replace the IP in the example with the IP of your Red Pitaya board or the *"rp-xxxxxx.local"* address.
 #.
-Hit RUN or F5 on your keyboard to run the code.
+Hit *RUN* or the *F5* key on your keyboard to run the code.

-More examples of how to control Red Pitaya from MATLAB can be found :ref:`here <examples>`.
+More examples of controlling Red Pitaya through MATLAB can be found :ref:`here <examples>`.

 |